 - Carry flip flops for the beach, but wear comfortable walking shoes for the city.
 We actually recommend hiking shoes for Barcelona, as there will be a ton of uneven path (for scenic view-points) and concrete jungle/city centre walking.
 Here is our recommended hiking shoe for her

-- Carry sunscreen and perfume – Heat and humidity is stinky!
+- Carry sunscreen and perfume – Heat and humidity are stinky!

 Do you have any tips for a first time tourist in Barcelona?

 As a first time visitor to Barcelona – we say take it easy.
-One of the reasons Barcelona is a popular destination is the warm weather and the cultural experiences.
-Take the time to deeply explore 2-3 of your must- see sightseeing sites (based on your personal style – for top attractions check point no 2) and then relax at a beach or go food/bar hopping.
+One of the reasons Barcelona is a popular destination is the warm weather and cultural experiences.
+Take the time to deeply explore 2-3 of your must-see sightseeing sites (based on your personal style – for top attractions checkpoint no 2) and then relax at a beach or go food/bar hopping.

 Barcelona is huge, and there are crowded pockets.
 Ditch the car, hop on the metro or bus for commuting within the city.
 Take a hop on and hop off sightseeing tour to get acquainted with the attractions and the city itself.

-Visit the popular sites – because that will help you make a comparison and understand where Barcelona and Spain stands in terms of world history and politics (or your own bucket list).
+Visit the popular sites – because that will help you make a comparison and understand where Barcelona and Spain stand in terms of world history and politics (or your own bucket list).

 Be very mindful of your surroundings – keep an eye out for your bags, pretty purses and camera.
 In crowded areas or events, don’t get distracted – keep yourself and your loved ones safe.